 Student FAQs for COVID-19

-Please check your LMS site regularly for subject updates.
+Please check your student email and LMS site for updates.

 If you are a research student you can find more detailed FAQs about the continuation of your research on the Graduate Research School website.

 Under the workplace directions issued under the Public Health and Wellbeing Act 2008 (Vic), students and staff must notify their tertiary education (via notification form) provider if they have been diagnosed with COVID-19 and may have attended while infectious.

 Do I have to provide my vaccination information to the University yet; do I still need to provide my vaccination information to the University?

 Students undertaking work based learning activities will need to comply with the vaccination requirement of the workplace.
 This could include the need for Boosters.
 See Placements and WBL for more information.

 How do I provide my vaccination information to the University?

 Some students are required to provide their vaccination information to the University as part of their placement and work based learning activities.
 Information for student on how to provide their certificate to the University is available here.

 I am not intending to get vaccinated against COVID-19.
 What do I do?